 For a lot of agents, their system is their trade secret and they aren't quick to share.
 However, one agent that has laid it all out is Michael Sams, Director of Sales Training and Development.

 Michael uses the Client Needs Assessment – he says his sales skyrocketed when he stopped trying to sell products and instead focused on the needs of his clients.

-That CNA is available to any agent who wants it, and it's the core of the All-Star Program:
+That CNA is available to any agent who wants it:

 There are other strategic adjustments Michael has made over the years to increase his efficiency and focus more on what he does best – selling.